Is It Easier for Bilinguals to Learn Another Language? 6 Takeaways for Aspiring Polyglots

 It’s possible that even if a particular word is no longer commonly used, a native speaker who is familiar with literary or historical versions of the language may understand you—think “looking glass” instead of “mirror” or “bequeath” instead of “give.”

-It may be frustrating at times, but if you make use of the skills you have already developed, it can be easier than you might anticipate—not to mention lots of fun!
+It may still be frustrating at times, but if you make use of the skills you’ve already developed, it can be easier than you might anticipate—and lots of fun!